timosalm/tap-overview-workshop/workshop/content/exercises/Cartographer-SC-Use.md

 - A **ClusterRunTemplate** differs from supply chain templates in many aspects (e.g. cannot be referenced directly by a ClusterSupplyChain, **outputs** provide a free-form way of exposing any form of results).
 It defines how an immutable object should be stamped out based on data provided by a **Runnable**.

 Let's now deliver our first application trough the supply chain via a **Workload**, which allows the developer to pass information about the app to be delivered.
 We use a GIT repository as a source.
-With that the **Supply Chain is repeatable**, so each new commit to the codebase will trigger another execution of the supply chain and feveloper have to apply a Workload only once if they start with a new application or microservice
+With that the **Supply Chain is repeatable**, so each new commit to the codebase will trigger another execution of the supply chain and developers have to apply a Workload only once if they start with a new application or microservice
 ```terminal:execute
 command: |
   tanzu apps workload create spring-sensors \